Find Profile by Name

 James Beaumont, Coffey Geotechnics

 In a nutshell: Managing the geotechnical aspects of engineering projects.

-James’ career started out with hands-on civil engineering work, which built up his knowledge of soil composition and stability.
-Now that he’s in a team leadership position at Coffee Geotechnics, his main responsibilities are focused around technical and team management.
-He heads up team meetings, assigns tasks, and makes sure that jobs are running efficiently, on time, and to budget.
-He also keeps track the overall scope of his projects and writes reports on their progress.
+Now that I'm in a team leadership position at Coffey Geotechnics, my main responsibilities are focused around technical and team management.
+I head up team meetings, assign tasks, and make sure that jobs are running efficiently, on time, and to budget.
+I also keep track the overall scope of projects and write reports on their progress.

-“I used to do the soil sample collecting myself.
+I used to do the soil sample collecting myself.
 I now organise the testing to be done by someone else.
 But I still get out on site.
 For example, I have a job on at the moment which requires me to visit once a month.
-It's a big site, so it's a nice bit of exercise for me.”
+It's a big site, so it's a nice bit of exercise for me.

 This was a very challenging project as we had limited space around the site.
 We had to come up with a way to have a certain length of nail in the ground to make a wall stand up.
 What we've done seems to have worked, though the job isn't complete yet.
-It's always challenging to find a problem and then to work out how to solve it.”
+It's always challenging to find a problem and then to work out how to solve it.

-James enjoys what he calls the 'technical nitty-gritty' of the job – the opportunity to use his mathematical ability to find practical solutions.
-He’s also building up his business skills, with plenty of negotiations with the people involved in each project.
+I enjoy the 'technical nitty-gritty' of the job – the opportunity to use maths to find practical solutions.

-“I'm always meeting new people, from clients to contractors, and they all have different attitudes and different approaches to tasks.
+I'm also building up my business skills, with plenty of negotiations with the people involved in each project.
+I'm always meeting new people, from clients to contractors, and they all have different attitudes and different approaches to tasks.
 It's often a careful balancing act to get the job done, but at the same time trying to keep everyone happy.

 Posted December 2011